2022- 2023 Grantees

 Peak Education

-Ronald McDonald House of Charities of Southern Colorado
+Ronald McDonald House Charities of Southern Colorado

 By lending a hand to families with critically ill children, the weight on both the child and parents can be reduced.
 At the Ronald McDonald House Charities of Southern Colorado, families can be together through provided care and resources.